microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/content/365 Defender MDI Proactive.md

 ---
 layout: page
-title: Proactive Identity Posture Management - Microsoft Defender for Identity
+title: Proactive Identity Posture Management in Microsoft Defender for Identity
 sorttitle: 8
 description: The majority of organizations still use Active Directory as a part of their identity infrastructure.
 As well as helping to protect against advanced attacks targeting your on-premises identities, Microsoft Defender for Identity provides a host of assessments used to highlight legacy misconfigurations and  instances where the best practice may not be in place.
 Learn about these assessments and why they’re essential, mainly based on recent global security events.
-updated: 2023-02-15
+updated: 2023-02-20
 permalink: /skilling/microsoft-security-academy/d365-academy-mdi-proactive
 youtubeid: k0HhkfuS4AY
 tags: